fjl005/bggn213/class07/class07.md

 One last function example
 -------------------------

-Find the intersectino of two sets
+Find the intersection of two sets

 ``` r
 x <- df1$IDs